senacor/SmartContract-WorkshopSetup/during-workshop/README.md

 The ABI defines the interface of your contract; it defines all function-signatures that the contract offers.

-With ```var greeter = greeterContract.new(...)``` you deploy the bytecode of your contract to the blockchain.
+With ```var greeter = greeterContract.new(...)``` you deploy the byte-code of your contract to the blockchain.
 This is called a "contract creation".
-After the contract was mined you can access the contract at the dedicated contract address that you recieved when you triggered the deployment transaction.
+After the contract was mined you can access the contract at the dedicated contract address that you received when you triggered the deployment transaction.
 The instance of the contract will then be held in the ```greeter``` variable.

 If you want to retrieve an already existing instance of a contract you can use the ```at(CONTRACT_ADDRESS)``` function instead of ```new(...)```:
 ```